top of page

 Heavy Engineering Safety & Compliance Integration.webp

-However, many control systems fall short due to poor documentation, inconsistent design, and lack of visibility into system behaviour.
+However, many control systems fall short due to poor documentation, inconsistent design, obsolete systems and lack of visibility into system behaviour.

-At Stratos Control Systems, we deliver structured automation systems that support compliance, improve audit readiness, and reduce operational risk.
+At Stratos Control Systems, we deliver structured and modernised automation systems that support compliance, improve audit readiness, and reduce operational risk.

 Why Control Systems Create Compliance Risks